guillermoVicenteGonzalez/R-Pokedex/r-pokedex/README.md

+# R - pokedex

+## Objectives
+This is a project with the aim of getting comfortable with the basics of react and putting to practice what i have been learning of css/scss and architecture in general.
+As such, global objective is to create reusable components that follow SOLID principles and good software architecture practices in general.

+I am aware of my current junior level so this also serves as a milestone of both how far i have gotten until now and of how far from this i will get in the future.
+I know the project could get better and probably has awful code, but that's the point, to detect where i can get better by coding.

+## To do
+    - [ ] color palette
+    - [ ] theme changing
+    - [ ] responsive
+    - [ ] loading views
+    - [ ] sidemenu sidebar
+    - [ ] slide in pokemon card animations

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.